An Introduction to Ballistics

 • Keyboard shortcuts to ease data entry

-• On-line documentation and user tips
+• Comprehensive on-line documentation and user tips

-• Win 98SE, ME, NT, 2000, XP, and Vista Compatible
+• Win 98SE, ME, NT, 2000, XP, Vista, and Win 7/8 Compatible

 • Drag & Drop Support